tjohnston-softdev/worklink-database/data-dict.md

 This table stores a hard-coded list of personality traits that a support worker can use to describe themselves on their profile.
 When searching for prospective support workers, these set personality traits can be included in the criteria.
 These personality traits can be added to a support worker's profile and searched for as criteria.

-For this version of the database, I used the [personality system](https://sims.fandom.com/wiki/Personality#Qualities) from *The Sims 1* as list options.
-When creating a character, their personality can be graded with a 0-10 point scale on five different dimensions. (eg. Serious --> Playful)

 *COLUMNS*

 ---